How to Become an AI-Native Company: Rebuild the Operating Model

 I think about the shift in two domains.
 Build is shipping AI deep in the product and the pipeline as production infrastructure that holds up at scale, with eval, observability, and cost control built in.
 Operate is changing how the organization actually works, so teams, decisions, and processes are designed around AI from the ground up.

 The build side is where the proof lives.
 I've run LLM-powered data agents processing roughly 250 million records a month on a 75-node Kubernetes cluster, cutting processing time by 90%.
 But the operate side is where the durable advantage is, because tooling is copyable and an operating model is not.
+Rebuilding that model is the core of the work I do as an AI-native leader.

 Where to start